 Blended Interview Questions

-We would expect this type of questioning to form the vast majority of civil service pre-recorded and via live video.
-Your interview will be a mix of traditional, strengths, competency and technical.
+We would expect this type of questioning to form the vast majority of civil service pre-recorded and live video interviews.
+Your interview will be a mix of behaviour, experience, strengths, competency and technical questions.
 Of course, these will vary across roles and levels too.

 Civil Service Pre-recorded Interview Questions Examples